aceade/corpolc-inventory/KNOWN_VULNERABILITES.md

 ## Insufficient authentication

 1. Basic Access Authentication used to prompt for user details.
 This is better than nothing, especially if served over a secure connection.
-2. No auditing mechanism.
-This is to be addressed.
+2. The auditing mechanism does not fully track why resoruces were changed.

 ## Information disclosure